iotaledger/susee-streams-poc/sensor/README.md

 to a new *IOTA Streams Channel* while the *Sensor* DevEUI remains unchanged.

-The *Initialization Count* property of the SUSEE http protocol allows *IOTA Bridges* to detect reinitialized sensors and to update the cached *IOOTA Streams* channel-id to the new channel-id via the `messages/transmit` endpoint.
+The *Initialization Count* property of the SUSEE http protocol allows *IOTA Bridges* to detect reinitialized sensors and to update the cached *IOTA Streams Channel*-id to the new channel-id via the `messages/transmit` endpoint.

-The *Initialization Count* is stored in the *Sensor* wallet file and is incremented when the sensor subscribes to a new *Streams* channel.
+The *Initialization Count* is stored in the *Sensor* wallet file and is incremented when the sensor subscribes to a new *Streams Channel*.

 The *IOTA Bridge* stores the *Initialization Count* together with the channel-id in its [local SQLite3 database](../iota-bridge/README.md#caching-of-lorawan-deveuis-and-streams-channel-meta-data)